Kythira

 Beaches in Kythira

-• Melidoni: It has a beach bar and umbrellas, fine sand, clear blue waters and a stunning view of the impressive rocky islet of Chytra.
+• Melidoni: it has a beach bar and umbrellas, fine sand, clear blue waters, and a stunning view of the impressive rocky islet of Chytra.
 You can access it either by dirt road or by boat from Kapsali.

-• Kapsali: An organized beach in front of the cosmopolitan settlement of Kapsali.
+• Kapsali: an organized beach in front of the cosmopolitan settlement of Kapsali.
 There are water sports facilities and a wonderful view of the Castle of Chora.

-The Avlemonas beach in Kythira
+The beach of Avlemonas in Kythira

 The heavenly turquoise waters of Avlemonas beach